 It wasn’t just some fanatical story they were telling to try and cause a revolt.
 Why else would these ordinary men stare down the sword if they had not witnessed something that changed everything?

-They could not help speak about what they had seen and heard.
+They could not help speaking about what they had seen and heard.
 You see, the church grew because the story was true.

 How often do we talk about the resurrection of Jesus like it was a literal, actual event that occurred on the pages of history?